Lauren and James’s wedding was going to be my 7th wedding that I have shot at Boclair House and I couldn’t wait!

 The beautiful wedding of Danielle and Dominic at Enterkine House Hotel, in Ayrshire.

-I had photographed a number of weddings at this venue quite a few years ago but it had undergone a massive refurbishment since I had last been there so I was so excited to see the changes.
+But the venue had undergone a massive refurbishment since I had last been there so I was so excited to see the changes.

 I started the shoot at The Gatehouse where Danielle was getting ready with all her bridesmaids.
 A great buzz of activity in this lovely wee house.
 Dominic arrived with his entourage at the main house.
 I loved the guys suits and Dominic’s suit was a fantastic green colour with his name and wedding date embroidered into the inside of the jacket, nice touch!